Bible Society for the Netherlands and Flanders: History

-After the establishment of the BFBS in 1804, Bible societies were set up in many European countries to facilitate the affordable publishing and distribution of the Bible, particularly in the wake of the Napoleonic Wars.
+After the establishment of the British and Foreign Bible Society (BFBS) in 1804, Bible societies were set up in many European countries to facilitate the affordable publishing and distribution of the Bible, particularly in the wake of the Napoleonic Wars.
 This was only possible in the Netherlands after the withdrawal of the French occupation army over the course of 1813 after eight years of French domination and direct occupation.
-Local Bible societies were set up in the various provinces and they were united as the NBG in 1815.
+Local Bible societies were set up in the various provinces of the Netherlands and they were united as the NBG on 29 June 1814 on the initiative of the BFBS.
 The mission of the NBG was deliberately limited to the distribution of Bibles and literature with the work of evangelism being left to other agencies.

 The initial activities of the NBG was to purchase and redistribute Bibles or portions of the Bible affordably to the public.
 In November 1815, the NBG reported: